dirtshell/amelia_viewer/README.md

   connect using the button.
     * ~~Add a "Connect / Disconnect" button~~
     * ~~toggle state of the connect/disconnect button~~
-    * Add message to the aframe vr display saying when we have lost connection
+    * Add message to the aframe vr display saying when we have lost connection (FPS = 0)
 * Add ability to detect failure to connect to the theta
-* Add "Help" setting explanation tidbits to the UI in the browser
 * Make the rerender event name be imported or something so I don't just have a magic string
 * Add proper inclusions to my JS because IDK wtf I am doing